percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 on.

-This document defines a solution framework wherein media privacy is ensured by making it impossible for a media distribution device to gain access to keys needed to decrypt or authenticate the actual media content sent between conference participants.
+This document defines a solution framework wherein media privacy is ensured by making it impossible for a media distributor to gain access to keys needed to decrypt or authenticate the actual media content sent between conference participants.
 At the same time, the framework allows for the Media Distributors to modify certain RTP headers; add, remove, encrypt, or decrypt RTP header extensions; and encrypt and decrypt RTCP packets.
-The framework also prevents replay attacks by authenticating each packet transmitted between a given participant and the media distribution device using a unique key per endpoint that is independent from the key for media encryption and authentication.
+The framework also prevents replay attacks by authenticating each packet transmitted between a given participant and the media distributor using a unique key per endpoint that is independent from the key for media encryption and authentication.